Back to Blog

 Repeat Customer Rate

 Repeat Customer Rate (RCR) is one of the indicators of a company's ability to satisfy and retain its existing customer base.
-A high RCR is a good indicator that the business is delivering a positive customer experience, fostering customer loyalty, and effectively converting first-time buyers into repeat customers.
+A high RCR is a good indicator that the business is delivering a positive customer experience converting first-time buyers into repeat customers.
 The repeat customer rate indicates the likelihood that an existing customer will make additional purchases beyond their first one.

 To calculate your repeat customer rate,